syslock/chinese-touch/trunk/chinese-touch/flash_data/chinese-touch/readme.txt

 Chinese Touch is a language learning tool for Nintendo DS with a focus on Chinese.
-Acknowledging the difficulties of designing a complete course that fulfills requirements of different learners and because of the ongoing learning efforts of its designers Chinese Touch follows the idea of user driven extensibility.
-Thus it is meant more as a generic tool to make your own learning docs easily portable and more accessable.
-Just convert your existing texts and word lists into a collection of utf8-encoded plain text files and you can practice reading and writing right on your DS the way you want.
-Apart from that the precompiled version includes a beginners guide to Chinese (Mandarin) from wikibooks.org.
+In contrast to many other applications (there are not that many for Nintendo DS anyway) Chinese Touch does not try to provide a complete course for a specific level of language skill, but is meant more as a generic tool to make your own learning docs easily portable and more accessable for your individual needs.
+Many learners, especially tech-savvy ones, already transcribe word lists or even text from their text books to the computer (try it, its a good training already) to take advantage of dictionary programs, flashcard applications and so on or even use digital sources in the first place.
+So all you have to do is to convert your digitally available texts and word lists into a collection of UTF8- encoded plain text files and copy them onto to your flash memory cart into the directory structure Chinese Touch understands.
+That way Chinese Touch can assist you in practicing reading and writing and memorizing words right on your DS wherever you are, whenever you have a couple of minutes of spare time, using your prefered learning materials.
+Apart from that the ready-to-use program archive available from the downloads section already includes a beginners guide to Chinese (Mandarin) from wikibooks.org.
+Just extract its contents to your flash memory cart and give it a try.

-The current implementation basicly features two modes:

-1. The word list browser displays single chinese words along with pinyin and translation which you can show or hide individually to practice memorization.
-You can use the touchscreen to practice writing or just complete hidden information and control yourself afterwards.

-2. The text browser displays longer texts which you can easily scroll using the touchscreen.
-You can tap on unknown characters and display context-matching word list entries on the upper screen.
-Tap again and display any word containing the character.
-This makes reading texts containing many unknown characters much less time consuming and less frustrating, whereas it might have a negative influence on word memorization.

-Chinese Touch organizes your learning stuff in a hierarchy of books and lessons, while every lesson can contain a list of new words, a grammar text, a chinese text and plain textual excercises.
-Your lessons are available from the lesson menu that Chinese Touch boots right into.

-Want to contribute or looking for updates?
+Please check the project wiki for a basic introduction to the features currently implemented in Chinese Touch.

+Also checkout your copy of the source code from subversion if interested.

+Looking for updates, seeking help or do you even want to contribute?
 See: http://code.google.com/p/chinese-touch/